0mWindyBug/0mWindyBug.github.io/_posts/2024-07-12-RansomGuard.md

 ## Intro
-Ransomware is one of the most simple - yet significant threats facing organizations today.<br />
+Ransomware is one of the most simple - yet significant threats facing organizations today.<br/>
 Unsuprisingly, the rise and continuing development of ransomware led to a plentitude of research aimed at detecting and preventing it -  AV vendors , independent security reseachers and academies all proposing various solutions to mitigate the threat.<br />
 Today's blogpost is going to walkthrough the  design of RansomGuard - a fun open source anti-ransomware filter driver we developed, as well as covering the required internals.<br />